vatesfr/xen-orchestra/docs/incremental_replication.md

-# Continuous Replication
+# Incremental Replication (formerly : Continuous Replication)

-This feature is a continuous replication system for your XenServer VMs **without any storage vendor lock-in**.
+This feature is a incremental replication system for your XenServer VMs **without any storage vendor lock-in**.
 You can replicate a VM every _X_ minutes/hours to any storage repository.
 It could be to a distant XenServer host or just another local storage target.

 This feature covers multiple objectives: